leangjia/blender_docs/manual/modeling/modifiers/physics/explode.rst

    The V value is set to a constant 0.5 value.

-   This allows e.g. to make the color of a fragment (face) vary during it 'explosion' phase, by using a texture with a gradient of colors along its *U* axis.
+   You can for example vary the color of a fragment (face) during the explosion phase, by using a texture with a color gradient along its *U* axis.

 Cut Edges
    Split the mesh in pieces based on location of emitted particles, instead of using existing faces.
-   This will typically give a splitting that appears more random.
+   This will typically results in a splitting that appears more random.

 Unborn
    Show faces when their attached particles are unborn.